ericearl/bids-branding/Brand-Guide.md

 BIDS is a community-driven specification standard designed to restructure the organization and sharing of neuroimaging and behavioral data.
 Historically, the lack of a standardized format for neuroimaging data led to inconsistencies and inefficiencies, even among researchers within the same lab.
 BIDS therefore addresses this issue by providing a simple, intuitive, and easily adaptable framework that ensures data consistency and facilitates collaboration.
 Inspired by the internal format of the OpenNeuro repository, BIDS was developed with contributions from a diverse group of neuroscientists.
 The specification is based on straightforward file formats and folder structures that reflect current lab practices, making it accessible to scientists from various backgrounds.

-BIDS has fostered a robust ecosystem of tools and resources, including:
+BIDS has fostered a robust ecosystem of tools and resources, including: <br>
-•	The BIDS specification, detailing data organization.
+•	The BIDS specification, detailing data organization.<br>
-•	The BIDS starter kit, offers a simple introduction.
+•	The BIDS starter kit, offers a simple introduction.<br>
-•	The BIDS validator, an automated tool for checking dataset compliance.
+•	The BIDS validator, an automated tool for checking dataset compliance.<br>
-•	BIDS Apps, a collection of neuroimaging pipelines compatible with BIDS datasets.
+•	BIDS Apps, a collection of neuroimaging pipelines compatible with BIDS datasets.<br>
 •	OpenNeuro, a repository for BIDS-formatted datasets.

 This ecosystem continues to grow, ensuring that BIDS remains the gold standard for neuroimaging data organization.